Menu

 The trike ride to McDonald's was an adventure in itself.
 El Nido's streets buzzed with these unique vehicles, a motorcycle with a creatively modified sidecar.
 Each one bore the emblems of different car brands, from Mazda to Mercedes, giving them a quirky touch that was distinctly El Nido.

-Sitting on McDonald's second floor, we observed the hustle of trikes below while navigating a menu that blended the familiar with the local.
+Sitting on McDonald's second floor, I observed the hustle of trikes below while navigating a menu that blended the familiar with the local.
 Spaghetti with hot dog, fried chicken with gravy, and the intriguingly named BFF fries size—it was McDonald's like I'd never seen before.
 And then there was the soda adjustment—no Diet Coke, just Coca-Cola, Coke Zero, and the occasional Coke Light that seemed to be branded like Diet Coke but taste like Coke Zero.

 A Serene Start to a Day of Exploration